CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 #### Class Method
 `Self` in class method refers to the same as [`<BaseModel>`](/learn/user_guide/params_response.html#basemodel).
-The current class in which the method is declared is taken as the model
+The current class in which the method is declared is taken as the model.

 !!! example
     ```python